Portrait: Literature

 In literature the term portrait refers to a written description or analysis of a person or thing.
 A written portrait often gives deep insight, and offers an analysis that goes far beyond the superficial.
 For example, the American author Patricia Cornwell wrote a best-selling 2002 book entitled Portrait of a Killer about the personality, background, and possible motivations of Jack the Ripper, as well as the media coverage of his murders, and the subsequent police investigation of his crimes.

 However, in literature a portrait of a character is a subtle combination of fact and fiction, exploring the individual psychology of the character in the wider context of their environment.
 When the subject of the narrative is a historical figure, then the writer is free to create a compelling and dramatic portrait of the person that draws on imaginative invention for verisimilitude.
 An example is Hilary Mantel's Wolf Hall (2009) which, while acknowledging the work of the historian Mary Robertson for background information, imagines an intimate portrait of Thomas Cromwell and his intense relationship with Henry VIII at a critical time in English history.
 It could be argued that in literature any portrait is a discreet assembly of facts, anecdotes, and author's insights.
-Plutarch's Parallel Lives, written in the 2nd century AD, offer a prime example of historical literary portraits, as a source of information about the individuals and their times.
+Plutarch's Parallel Lives, written in the second century AD, offer a prime example of historical literary portraits, as a source of information about the individuals and their times.
 Painted portraits can also play a role in literature.
-These can be fictional portraits, such as that of Dorian Gray in the eponymous 1891 novel by Oscar Wilde.
+These may be fictional portraits, such as that of Dorian Gray in the eponymous 1891 novel by Oscar Wilde.
 But sometimes also real portraits feature in literature.
 An example is the portrait of Richard III that plays a role in Josephine Tey's 1951 novel The Daughter of Time.